256bitguy/dashboard/README.md

 Special thanks go to:

 - [Nepcha Analytics](https://nepcha.com?ref=readme) for the analytics tool.
-Nepcha is already integrated with Material Dashboard React.
+Nepcha is already integrated withJob Dashboard React.
 You can use it to gain insights into your sources of traffic.

 **Documentation built by Developers**